Lectionary 25: Description

 It is a palimpsest in some parts, the lower earlier text written partly by minuscule, partly by uncial hand.
 This text is illegible and still unidentified.

 History

-The text of lectionary (later text of palimpsest) was written by Nicephorus at the behest of Nicholas Presbyter.
+The text of the lectionary (later text of the palimpsest) was written by Nicephorus at the behest of Nicholas Presbyter.

 The codex was merely examined by Griesbach, Bloomfield, and Henri Omont.
 Gregory saw it in 1883.

 The manuscript is not cited in the critical editions of the Greek New Testament (UBS3).

 Currently the codex is located in the British Library (Harley MS 5650).